West Lincoln Council Chambers

 The Age Friendly Advisory Committee (WLAFAC) is focused on making our Township an age-friendly community.
 They provide input and suggestions to our Township Council and staff on related initiatives.
 All residents and visitors are welcome to participate as community members.
 The Age Friendly Committee may have a maximum of 12 voting members.

-Meetings are held the 2nd Friday of the month at 9:00 a.m.in the Council Chambers located at the Township Office.
+Meetings are held the first Friday of the month at 9 a.m. in the Council Chambers located at the Township Office.
 Meetings are open to the public and guests are encouraged to attend.

 Committee of Adjustment